endlesspint8/endlesspint8.github.io/_drafts/2017-01-03-nfl-expert-picks-football-prediction-drafts-2016.md

 ## Week 2 - Back to the Future Full Season Recap

-Week to week we will be tracking game prediction accuracies but before we get too far along and caught up in the ... let us now take a moment to look forward and see what our two models predicted for the entire season...
+As we plod along tracking game prediction accuracies week-to-week it may be tempting to get lost in the most current data and side tracked by the latest revisions.
+With that idea in mind let us now take a moment to look forward and document what the two quant models, by FiveThirtyEight and FOX, predicted for the season by using their respecitve game by game winning probabilities.

 **TODO**: create 1-season "refreshing" win standings, to show variation, using win prob
  * http://bl.ocks.org/LeeMendelowitz/11383724